Summer, 1976

 Summer, 1976 is a Broadway play written by David Auburn.
 The story follows two women living in Ohio who become unlikely friends over playdates with their respective young daughters during the summer of 1976, the American Bicentennial.
 It began previews at the Samuel J. Friedman Theatre on April 4, 2023, with an opening date set for April 25.

 Production

 The play was originally announced to debut in late 2022 Off-Broadway, but in August 2022 it was announced that it would instead receive a Broadway staging in April 2023 by the Manhattan Theatre Club, which is producing the show.

 The Broadway production starred Laura Linney as Diana and Jessica Hecht as Alice.
 Daniel Sullivan directed, with set design by John Lee Beatty, lighting design by Japhy Weideman, costume design by Linda Cho, sound design by Jill BC Du Boff, projection design by Hana S. Kim, and original music by Greg Pliska.
+The production received generally positive reviews, with The New York Times calling it "sharply observant, too, and subtly, insistently feminist" and Deadline praised Hecht and Linney's performances as "outstanding."
+Even so, some critics felt the show was under-staged with both actors seated for much of the play, with Time Out New York comparing the production to "watching an audiobook."

 The production was set to run from April 25 until May 28 but received two extensions and closed on June 18, 2023.